kubernetes101/pib-dev/docs/inner-loop.md

 ## `kic test` WebV Configuration

-- Run the `kic test` commands with --show to view the default paramaters passed to the custom webv image
+- Run the `kic test` commands with --show to view the default parameters passed to the custom webv image

 ```bash